niplav/site/data.md

 file](./data/bag_spreading.csv).
 Data quality is horrible: probably prone to multiple biases from my side, from different locations, no tracking of location or datetime…maybe I should just delete this one.

+### Forecasting Performance

+In principle it should be possible for me to track my forecasting performance on Manifold, Fatebook/PredictionBook and Metaculus, given that all of them have APIs over which data can be exported and analyzed.
+In practice I haven't done so yet, but it might be a good (albeit slow-to-evaluate) proxy for cognitive performance.